 Residential undergraduate students may arrange a Leave of Absence by applying to the Student Engagement Office (all other MBU students apply to their respective program director).
-A student on leave may return to Mary Baldwin University at the end of the stated period without reapplying through Admissions.
+A student on leave may return to Mary Baldwin University by filling out the Returning Student Application found on the main Admissions webpage.
+The student must also complete a personal statement and any additional requirements stated on their Leave of Absence Form.
 Upon re-entry, the student continues under the graduation requirements in effect at the time of original entry.
 Only one leave of up to two consecutive semesters will be granted.
 Leaves of absence are not granted in the last two weeks of the semester.
-A student who does not return at the end of the agreed leave period must reapply through Admissions.
-Such a student must meet the criteria of the Office of Admissions and is subject to the catalog and university requirements in effect at time of reentry.
+A student who does not return at the end of the agreed leave period will be automatically withdrawn form the University and must reapply through Admissions.
+Such a student must meet the criteria of the Office of Admissions and is subject to the catalog and university requirements in effect at time of re-entry.
 At the time the leave of absence is granted, all academic work in progress is given a final grade, including W (withdrawal), as appropriate.
 The student is neither allowed to finish "incompletes" while on leave of absence nor to enroll in new Mary Baldwin credit work.
 In all cases of leaves of absence, please refer to the Credit and Refund Policy section of this academic catalog for information regarding financial arrangements.
 Residential students leaving college must depart the Mary Baldwin campus within 48 hours of the official date of leave.